 Do not put your coffee in the refrigerator.
-Humidity and moisture can get into your bag or container.
+Humidity and moisture will get into your bag or container.
 Freezing your coffee is a good solution, but only if you plan to store longer than 2 weeks and use a proper airtight storage container, such as the Tightvac.
 Even though your freezer is, well, frozen, moisture could still seep into regular containers or coffee bags.

 And for those who don’t have time to make coffee at home, there are ways to make sure you have the freshest cup while ordering out.
 When your order at a cafe or coffee shop, opt for an espresso-based drink.
 These will typically be from the freshest beans in the store.
 Also, if you are getting your java to go, bring your own travel mug.
-Not only is it better for the environment, but your beverage will also taste more like the fresh coffee you desire, and less like the paper cup they automatically serve it in.
+Not only is it better for the environment, your beverage will taste more like the fresh coffee you so desire, and less like the paper cup they automatically serve it in.

 Overall, we recommend storing your coffee in a cool, dry place without a lot of light in an airtight and vacuum-sealed food storage container.
 Our Tightvacs have many uses, but they work best for keeping your coffee the freshest, so you can enjoy each cup more and more.
 We hope you find this article to be helpful, and if you would like to learn more about our products, please visit us at www.tightvac.com.
 Also, you can find us on Amazon Prime!